 What people don’t know about me is how much I love the silence, how I prefer night swimming over day.
 I sat in the bow of his boat, starred up at the sky and watched the milky way grace the dark purple and black sky, so bright on a night with no moon.
 It was so quiet, so peaceful, so beautiful floating in the middle of the sea enjoying the silence, accomplishment that had just been had, under a sea of stars reflecting off the water’s surface.
 I could have sat there all night with Mike talking about how beautiful the sea and the stars were.
 This swim end was my swim end.
 It was the end that was meant for me and even though I finished seemingly alone at night, I finished with all the love in the world behind me and I wouldn’t have changed a single thing.

-The two of us in that boat under the stars heading back to greet my crew and begin the celebration was ironically I felt written in the stars for me.
-I swam the English Channel, a very large 41.92 mile (67.472K) s-curve in 16 hours and 52 minutes.
+Being in that boat under the stars heading back to greet my crew and begin the celebration was ironically I felt written in the stars for me.
+I swam the English Channel, a very large s-curve in 16 hours and 52 minutes.
 I had finished under my own will and power, respecting and trusting that the sea would not give me anything I couldn’t handle.
 I finished the exact way it was meant to be, in a sea, under the stars, in a deafening silence that screamed a heart full of love.